Swasth-Apps/healthcoach-help/src/pages/client/topics/how-to-become-a-coach.md

 templateKey: client-topic-page
 title: How to become a Coach?
 date: 2020-10-01T02:11:07.445Z
+recentTopics:
+  - slug: topics/entries/what-is-a-coach
+    title: What is a Coach?
 ---
 To become a coach, you need to complete the following steps-